Miss World Malaysia: 2020–present

 The COVID‑19 pandemic forced the Miss World Malaysia pageant to adapt its format.
 In 2021, the national competition was held virtually due to the pandemic for the first time via the HyperLive platform, allowing contestants to participate virtually across the country.
 This marked a shift from traditional in-person events to a digital-first experience, allowing contestants to still showcase their talents, advocacy, and beauty in a safe and engaging manner.

-From 2021 onwards, Miss World Malaysia titleholders have strongly emphasised purpose-driven platforms through the “Beauty With A Purpose” initiative.
-Winners like Dr. Lavanya Sivaji, Wenanita Angang, and Saroop Roshi championed causes such as Indigenous health equity, autism therapy via hippotherapy, and mental health advocacy for underprivileged youth.
-These efforts reflect the pageant’s transformation into a platform for meaningful social impact.
+Winners like Lavanya Sivaji, Wenanita Angang, and Saroop Roshi championed social causes such as Indigenous health equity, autism therapy via hippotherapy, and mental health advocacy for underprivileged youth.

-On 31 January 2022, it was officially announced via Instagram that Wong had also acquired the local franchises for Miss Supranational Malaysia and Miss Grand Malaysia, further expanding the organisation’s presence within the international pageantry scene.
-Since 2022, the national competition have been consistently held in Kota Kinabalu, Sabah, reinforcing Sabah’s growing role as a host venue.
-The pageant were promoted in collaboration with Sabah tourism stakeholders and attended by dignitaries to showcase Malaysia’s diversity and tourism potential.

-Additionally, in 2024, the Miss World Beauty With A Purpose Tour in Sabah in July 2024 actively involved Sabah tourism stakeholders and local dignitaries, including Sabah’s Assistant Tourism Minister Datuk Joniston Bangkuai, showcasing environmental and community activities that served tourism branding goals.

 Host Country

 In 1986, in response to growing accusations of Western bias in the judging process, Miss World organisers decided to relocate the preliminary segment of the competition to Macau.
 At first, Eric Morley, founder of the pageant, made efforts to bring the 1986 edition to Malaysia.
 The underlying motivation was to address growing criticisms of Western bias in the judging process.
 However, despite initial interest and discussions with local organisers, negotiations could not be finalised due to logistical, financial, and possibly cultural concerns.
 As a result, the plan was shelved, and the pageant continued to be held in its traditional host city, London.

 Sarawak had previously withdrawn its bid to host the Miss World pageant due to inadequate facilities, plans were revived in 2003 with the assurance that Kuching could become a future venue once a new convention centre with a 5,000-seat capacity was completed.
 On 15 April 2003, then Minister of Tourism, Datuk Abang Johari Tun Openg, expressed confidence that Kuching City would be ready to host the international pageant by 2005 or 2006.